 Genealogists are people who love family history, and doing research.
 They love working on their own family trees, and the family trees of others who seek out their help.
 Currently, there are two primary types of genealogical research - traditional and genetic -- and genealogists worldwide often specialize in one, or the other, or both.
 They can also specialize by geographic region or time period.

 - Genetic: This type of genealogical research is a fairly recent innovation, involving the use of DNA test results to assist in:

 - checking the accuracy of any ancestral paths constructed (are you on the right path?),

 - discovering the migration path your ancient ancestors took out of Africa (haplogroups), and where they settled geographically (your ethnicity),

 - discovering previously unknown cousins who may shed light on previously unknown common ancestors.

-Another classification of genealogical research depends heavily on DNA testing results paired with traditional genealogical methods.
-It's called Forensic Genealogy, and it can include, but is not limited to:
+Another classification of genealogical research that depends heavily on genetic genealogical research paired with traditional genealogical methods is called Forensic Genealogy, and it can include, but is not limited to: